(AFRICA, EMPIRES and SLAVERY – continued)

 AFRICA, EMPIRES and SLAVERY (7 of 8)

-The Boers by-passed Basutoland, in the Drakensburg Mountains, and made allies with the Rolong, who welcomed them as allies against the Ndebele (Matabele).
+The Boers by-passed Basutoland, in the Drakensburg Mountains, and they made allies with the Rolong, who welcomed them as allies against the Ndebele (Matabele).
 The Ndebele were warrior-refugees from Zululand and Shaka's wars, and they had been rapacious in claiming new territory for themselves, but the Boers were too much for them.
 At the Battle of Vegkop, in October 1836, the Boers overpowered the Ndebele.
 They fought the Ndebele again in late 1837, defeating them decisively, the Ndebele losing an estimated 3,000 and the Boers losing none.
 The Ndebele retreated northward, and by around 1840 they settled in Matabeleland, on the Zimbabwe plateau, leaving what became known as the Transvaal to the Boers.

-Boers also moved eastward, across the Drakensburg Mountains toward the Zulus and Natal.
-The Zulus attacked, and in December 1838 the Boers counterattacked, their force of 500 routing the Zulus.
-The River Ncome was renamed Blood River for having turned red with the blood of Zulus.
-The Zulu dead has been estimated at 3000.
 The leader of the Zulus, Dingane (Shaka's successor) lost prestige.
 Some followers of Dingane moved their support to his brother, Mpande.
 Mpande collaborated with the Boers and in 1839 defeated a force led by Dingane.
 In January 1840, Mpande unseated Dingane, who fled to Swaziland, where he was murdered.
-Zulu resistance to the Boer had ended, and the Zulus evacuated all territory west and south of the Tugela River.
+Zulu resistance to the Boers had ended, and the Zulus evacuated all territory west and south of the Tugela River.

-Boers, meanwhile, were in conflict with blacks called Griqua, just north of Cape Colony.
+The Boer settlers, meanwhile, were in conflict with blacks called Griqua, just north of Cape Colony.
 The British intervened and declared the area a dependency of Cape Colony.

 In December 1847, the governor of Cape Colony, Harry Smith, proclaimed the southern bank of the Orange River as the Cape Colony's northern boundary.
 The number of whites at Cape Colony was nearing 140,000, and by 1850 the colony was suffering from a need of skilled labor: bricklayers, printers, carpenters, dressmakers and gardeners.

-Copyright © 2002-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.